Animation-composition - Property CSS

 let value = el.style.animationComposition;

-With Javascript, read the calculated value of animation-composition
+With Javascript, read the calculated value of animation-composition.

 The computed value is the value resulting from the evaluation of the cascade of inheritances.
 Otherwise, the initial value is returned

-).
+( in the case of replaceanimation-composition).
 The computed value always exists.

 let el = document.getElementById('id');